Killinskillz69/Nineteen69-paystring.crypto.com-/JSON-RPC.md

 ##### Parameters

-1. `DATA` - the data to convert into a SHA3 hash
+1. `DATA` - the data to convert into a SHA3 hash.

 ```js
 params: [